Board of Directors

 Director

-Janet Street, M. Ed., has worked with dyslexic learners at The Schenck School for 22 years.
-She has held many positions, including teacher, Director of Student Services, and she is currently the Director of Outplacement.
-She is a Fellow-in-Training with the Orton Gillingham Academy, and through ReadSource she has taught hundreds of parents, tutors, and teachers how to use the Orton-Gillingham approach to help students learn to read and spell.
+Janet Street, M.Ed., has worked with dyslexic learners for 23 years.
+She held many positions at The Schenck School & ReadSource, including Lead Teacher, Director of Student Services, Director of Outplacement, and Director of Teacher Training.
+She is a Fellow with the Orton-Gillingham Academy and has taught hundreds of teachers how to use the Orton-Gillingham Approach to help students learn to read and spell.
+Janet is currently the Founder and CEO of Smart Street which offers Orton-Gillingham training and educational consulting services.
 She is the proud daughter, sister, and mother of talented and successful family members with dyslexia.

 IDA – GA Staff